-STEP 1: The Employee or the Association will present the grievance to the agency Human Resource Director or his or her designee.
+STEP 1: Prior to January 1, 2020, the Employee or the Association will present the grievance to the agency Human Resource Director or his or her designee.
 The Employee or the Association will also provide an informational copy of the grievance to their institutional, regional or district Human Resources Office where applicable.
 The Employee or the Union shall attach to the grievance a description of the job.
 The Employer will respond in writing within 45 working days of receipt of the grievance.